jlan84/sql-assignment/sql-documentation-guide.md

 ###Or:

 SQL documentations uses pipe ("|") to express "Or".
-This suggests that there are several different expressions acceptible within this particular section of the query.
+This suggests that there are several different expressions acceptable within this particular section of the query.

 ###Expressions:

-When "expression" is used, it typically refers to columns, functions, conditional statements, artimethic operations, or even nested queries.
+When "expression" is used, it typically refers to columns, functions, conditional statements, arithmetic operations, or even nested queries.

 ###Differentiating optional vs non-optional statements: